aj0y/phpqbo/README.md

 # phpqbo
 PHP library to access Quickbooks online (a.k.a QBO)

-PHPQBO
+PHP-QBO
 ==========================
-A PHP library to access Quickbooks online (a.k.a QBO).
+A PHP library to access Quickbooks online / QBO.

 Requirements